Horn Concerto No. 1 (Strauss)

-In 1882–3 Richard Strauss wrote his Horn Concerto No. 1 in E-flat major, Op.
+In 1882–83 Richard Strauss wrote his Horn Concerto No. 1 in E-flat major, Op.
 11, in two versions, one for piano accompaniment and one with an orchestra.
 (The horn part is the same.)
-The horn concerto has become the most frequently performed horn concerto written in the 19th century.The premiere with piano accompaniment was given in 1883 at Munich.
-The premiere with orchestral accompaniment in 1885 at Meiningen.
-Strauss later wrote a second horn concerto in 1942, towards the end of his life.
+The horn concerto has become the most frequently performed horn concerto written in the 19th century.
+The premiere with piano accompaniment was given in 1883 at Munich, and that with orchestral accompaniment in 1885 at Meiningen.

+In 1942, towards the end of his life, Strauss wrote a second horn concerto.